 When your spring rolls are cooling, they need to have plenty of space to drain oil and moisture away.
 If they are too close together, the residual heat could accidentally steam them.

 The best way to cool spring rolls is to place them, well-spaced, on a metal cooling rack.
 Space prevents the spring rolls from retaining heat while the rack allows the excess oil to drain away properly.

 You can also cool spring rolls on paper towels.
 The towels also absorb excess moisture and will help the rolls stay crispy.

 Many times, cooks make spring rolls in advance for parties or potlucks.
 However, the longer spring rolls are stored, the more likely they are to become soggy.

-By changing your storage methods, you can help your spring rolls stay crispy for longer.
+By changing your storage methods, you can help them stay crispy for longer.
 One way to do that is to avoid lidded Tupperware or other containers when possible, as the lids trap moisture in the container and then the rolls reabsorb it.

 Instead, use open trays or containers whenever possible (and pay extra attention when transporting the rolls).
 If you are using a lidded container, crack open the lid partially to allow moisture to escape.
 You can also put paper towels around the rolls to absorb the moisture.

 Sometimes it happens—no matter how much care you take during the frying process or cooling, your spring rolls are still soggy.
 Luckily, there are ways that you can salvage them even once they are done cooking and cooling.

 Reheat your spring rolls in an oven at about 325 degrees Fahrenheit to dry out some of the moisture and make the wrappers crispy again.
 While this won’t make for perfectly crispy spring rolls, it will still salvage some of the dish.